laher/goxc/README.md

 [https://github.com/settings/tokens](https://github.com/settings/tokens)

- * Write a local config file with your key info, ensuring that the key doesn’t end up in your git repo.
+ * Write a local config file `.goxc.local.json` with your key info, ensuring that the key doesn’t end up in your git repo.
+See more about config files in [the wiki](https://github.com/laher/goxc/wiki/config)

 ```
-	goxc -wcl default publish-github -apikey=123456789012
+	goxc -wlc default publish-github -apikey=123456789012
 	echo “.goxc.local.json” >> .gitignore
 ```